Pathway for Aboriginal Students

 The College of Nursing is looking to prepare its graduates for transition to the workplace, ensuring successful Aboriginal nursing students become successful Aboriginal Registered Nurses (RNs).
 We have been working with the Aboriginal Nurses Association of Canada, as well as health regions and authorities across the province, to develop a roster of mentors and a framework to support a mentorship program in the fourth and final year of the Bachelor of Science in Nursing program.

+Students can sign up for the mentorship program by completing this form.
+Interested RNs can sign up to be a mentor by competing this form.
 For more information on the mentorship program, please contact the Aboriginal Mentorship Program Coordinator.

 Students should also expect and be prepared to study for the National Council Licensure Examination (NCLEX); UCAN advisors can provide supports to ensure success in this regard.